OffchainLabs/op-block-hash-prover/README.md

 **`src/ts/ChildToParentProverHelper.ts:ChildToParentProverHelper`** is a skeleton helper class for producing inputs for the `ChildToParentProver` contract.
 This class must be fit to your `ChildToParentProver` implementation.

-**`src/ts/ParentToChildProverHelper.ts:ParentToChildProverHelper`** is a skeleton helper class for producing inputs for the `ParentToChildProver` contract.
-This class must be fit to your `ParentToChildProver` implementation.
+**`src/ts/ParentToChildProverHelper.ts:ParentToChildProverHelper`** is the same as the `ChildToParentProverHelper`, but is meant to fit to the `ParentToChildProver` contract.

 **`src/ts/IProverHelper.ts:IProverHelper`** is the interface that both helpers must implement.